MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 ## Update configurations

 The following sections provide guidance on implementing the configuration updates.
-Each section align with one or more pillars of the Well-Architected Framework.
+Each section aligns with one or more pillars of the Well-Architected Framework.

 |Configuration|Reliability|Security|Cost Optimization|Operational Excellence|Performance Efficiency|
 |---|---|---|---|---|---|